keytiles/keytiles-swagger-codegen/README.md

 You can take a look below [how to use it in Maven plugin](#usage_maven) - using it on CLI is very similar.

-**Please note!** If you add more schemas in this option separated with `,` then keep an eye on the order!
+> **Please note!** If you add more schemas in this option separated with `,` then keep an eye on the order!
 It matters!

 Because the generator will iterate through the schemas in the given order and build the `importMappings` the way a model (object) is just added to it if it is not in the importMappings yet!
+What does it mean?
+If you import two sources A and B and if there is a model with the same name in both A and B then the `importMappings` will contain the model comes from A and will ignore the model comes from B.

 ### option 'excludeImportMappingsFromGeneration'